psychemedia/winter-tales/src/gawain_notes.md

 And as he does so, making his way through the frosted wood, he sees the most impressive castle ahead, with its drawbridge withdrawn, and sturdy gates, shuttered fast.

 He halted Gringolet, and called out to the porter, and to the watchman on the wall.
 And he was greeted in return.

+"Could you take a nessage to the master of this place?" called out Gawain, "would he grant me shelter?"

+And the porter repolied: "it would be my pleasure."

+And before Gawin knew it, the drawbirdge wa lowered, the gate opened, and Gawaion rode across.

+He was helped free of his his shield and his sword and his helmet, and taken inside, where he was greeted warnly by the Lord:

+"You are most welcome, so come in, come in, and make yorself at home."

+And Gawain thanked him.

+The master of the castle had hard, fiery face, and bushy red beard.

+Gawain was shown to his room, finely furnshed with the riches tapestries, and curtains.

+He removed his armour, now rusted and weather beaten, and was presented in its place with a fine set of robes.

+He returned to the hall, and was seated by a roaring red fire, to help him thaw out from the cold.

+A table was set and a feast laid before him. the finest fish dishes that Gawain had ever seen, let alone eaten.

+Then question followed question and Gawain answered politely, admitting his name, and that he was one of Arthur's Round Table.

+And everyone there was suitably impressed, for never had they had such a celebrity in their midst, a knight of legend and lore.

+Day became dusk, and the meal came to an end.
+The bells sounded evensong, and everyone assembled there made their way to make their prayers.

+And with them, went Gawain.

+Accompanying the Lord, was his Lady, who seemed fairer to Gawain than even the Queen, Guinevere.

+As they left the Church, she was hand in hand with another woman, much older, withered and well advanced in years, her cheeks waddled and slack compared to the bloom of her younger, and fairer, companion.
+There was just no comparison.
+ANd Gawain and the fair Lady exchanged courtesies.

+Gawain glanced at the younger woman, and by the grace of the Lord, approached them both, the fair and the foul.
+At which point, they took him between them, arm in arm, and led him away, talking as they walked.

+And again, they sat by the fire, and feasted on cake and the finest wine, until it was time for bed.